tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Final.md

 The water courses down our bodies, tracing the lines of our cuts and bruises, the physical reminders of the harrowing ordeal we've just survived.
 I feel the roughness of her skin where it's been grazed, the tender spots where bruises are forming.
 My own injuries, a patchwork of pain and resilience, resonate with hers.
 We are a tapestry of survival, each wound a story, each scar a testament.

-In this intimate space, the steam wraps around us like a cocoon, creating a world where only we exist.As we stand there, holding each other, the gravity of our situation becomes unavoidably clear.
+In this intimate space, the steam wraps around us like a cocoon, creating a world where only we exist.

+As we stand there, holding each other, the gravity of our situation becomes unavoidably clear.
 The life we lead, fraught with danger and uncertainty, is not conducive for raising a child.
 There's a new life growing, utterly reliant on our choices and actions.

 The thought of bringing a child into this world, our world, is both exhilarating and terrifying.
 The risks we routinely take, the shadow of death that follows us - these are not things we can easily set aside.
 The responsibility of parenthood, especially in our line of work, is a heavy mantle to bear.